ruimmpires/Random/RF433_to_WiFi/README.md

 ### Arduino HW devices
 I've used an ESP8266.
 ### Connectiions
 Quite simply power the devices as described in the components.
 I've used the 3.3v successfully but also the Vin.
 (5V).
-The data imput can be connected to where you configure the ESP.
+The data input can be connected to where you configure the ESP.
 In this case:
 * RX - D2
 * TX - D3
 ![pic](esp8266_trans_receiv22.jpg)